 There are many good publications about the business benefits of an open corporate culture.
-In addition, it seems that the trend towards more openness is simply inevitable if you want to hire and retain the best talent out there.
+In addition, it seems that the trend toward more openness is simply inevitable if you want to hire and retain the best talent out there.
 When millennials meet the workforce, talent expects more and more of a corporate culture, as well as compensation and benefits.

 Below are some principles that you can easily incorporate into your HR management to get you far.